Solthodox/racks-token-erc721-wrapped/README.md

-# ERC721 Wrapped Racks Token
+# ERC721 Wrapped Token

 This is a token wrap ERC20 variation.
 It allows to mint tokens using NFTs instead of another tokens.
-This could be an interesting proposal for the upcoming Racks Token, since it has a strong community built around the MrCrypto NFT collection.
+This could be an interesting proposal for the upcoming any project that owns NFTs and tokens as well.

 ## General overview